y-scope/clp/components/webui/README.md

 2. **Re-install Dependencies**

-    After switching to the correct Node.js version, re-install the project dependencies:
+    After switching to the correct Node.js version, re-install the project dependencies with the following command to prevent `npm` from checking the `package-lock.json` file version:

     ```shell
-    npm install
+    npm install --no-package-lock
     ```

 ## Checking for Linting Errors